Welcome to The Hague - the city of peace and justice!

 The independent Dutch student housing corporation DUWO has some housing available for PhD researches, just around the corner of the institute.
 This housing is primarily meant for MA students but may also be occupied by PhD researches.

-Five rooms are reserved for PhD researchers and further on availability.
+Ten rooms are reserved for PhD researchers and subject to availability.
 The rental period for PhD researchers, visiting researchers and other visitors can start at any time throughout the academic year, though there is a preference for January.
 See also the student housing page on our website.

 Using the ISS postal address